 “Just for the winter.
 We’re scouting locations in Portland after New Year’s.”

-They looked jealous at my independence.
+They seem jealous of my independence.

-“Come out Spring Break,” I told them.
+“Come out Spring Break,” I tell them.
 “It’s so much fun.
 The work is a challenge.
 I’m getting credit for ECON 10 for a business school case study for Professor Feldstein.
 I’ve learned so much more since I left Cambridge.
 Harvard offers opportunities you can’t get anywhere else, even though you have to leave campus to get them.”

 He whispered back how many different ways we could have sex.

 The next day is just one final, Psychology.
 The main question is to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
 I dispute the professor’s claim that Freud was the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
 I predict that Freudian psychology will find dominance only on the Upper Eastside and Westside of New York City and is fading away.
 I write a short coda about my experiences with Dr Kamakazi and how he blends oriental culture, Catholicism and Oedipal complexes into an effective treatment for my Post-Traumatic Stress Disorder.